 Back in 1952, Joseph Gemelli opened Gem Gravure on the strength of a patent.
 That patent described a way to use a chromed wheel to transfer ink on to a moving wire during the manufacturing process.
 It was followed by five more patents, all related to streamlining product identification for wire & cable manufacturers.
 Joseph knew wire making processes well.
-He earned his degree from in engineering from Northeastern University after diligently attending six years of night classes.
+He earned his degree in engineering from Northeastern University after diligently attending six years of night classes.
 He spent his days working at Simplex Wire & Cable.

 Wheel printing is still used today.
 Today, wheels are created with state-of-the-art lasers instead of the original gravure process.
 Gem’s range of ink colors and types lead the industry.
 If it is used to jacket a wire, we can print on it.
 That includes Teflon® and Tefzel®.